mushti/laravel/API/README.md

 }
 ```
 ## Authentication
-For authentication, always use `laravel\passport` to provide token based authentication.
+For authentication, always use `laravel/passport` to provide token based authentication.
 For details on how to install and configure `passport` for your project, visit the [official documentation](https://laravel.com/docs/5.6/passport#installation) on the Laravel website.
 ### Custom Validation
 By default, passport uses `username` and `password` to perform authentication.
 If you want to perform custom validation like checking if the user should have `customer` as the type, create a new controller `app\Http\Controllers\API\Auth\TokenController`.
 Inside the `TokenController` place the following code:
 ```php